Columbianini/PasteBin/note.md

 - standard practice: write your tests in `*_test.go` files which live directly alongside the code you are testing
 - Your unit tests are contained in a normal Go function with the signature `func(*testing.T)`
 - To be a valid unit test, the name of the function must begin with the word `Test`.
 - You can use the `t.Errorf()` function to make a test as failed and log a descriptive message about the failure.
-It's important to note that calling `t.Errorf()` doesn't stop execution of your tests
+It's important to note that calling `t.Errorf()` doesn't stop execution of your tests; `t.Fatal()` will stop the execution of the current test
 - use `go test ./cmd/web` command to run all the tests in our `cmd/web` package like
 - Table-driven tests: a way to run multiple test cases.
 You can define your test cases in a slice of anonymous structs